nathasha/redux-intro/README.md

 # redux-intro
-Intro to React routers and Readux
+Intro to React routers and Redux